Developing apps with AI features

 method if it needs time to generate prompts.

-If your app is sending hard coded prompts, it would skip this step and instead call the assistant.threads.setSuggestedPrompts
+If your app is sending hardcoded prompts (this can be configured in the app settings), it would skip this step and instead call the assistant.threads.setSuggestedPrompts

 method to send one or more suggested prompts.